lcls-users/sfx/btx/processing/xpp/README.md

            \         |
           PumpProbeAnalysis
 ```
 Why this structure?
-First, it allows caching of intermediate results.
-If we want to run an optimization loop with respect to input (configuration) parameters of the mask calculation task, for example, it is necessary to memoize CalculatePValues or its expensive updstream tasks.
-We *could* do this while black boxing the entire pipeline, but exposing the intermediate steps as a DAG gives the user more clarity and control over what is going on.
+First, it allows caching and visual inspection of intermediate results.
+If we want to run an optimization loop with respect to input (configuration) parameters of the signal-finding task, for example, it is necessary to memoize CalculatePValues or its expensive upstream tasks.
+(The actual current behavior is that MakeHistogram, the most expensive step, is memoized by default.)

+We *could* do these things while black boxing the entire pipeline, but exposing the intermediate steps as a DAG - with explicit inputs, outputs and visual monitoring for each component - gives the user more clarity and control over what is going on.

 Second, our goal is to provide an extensible library, not a monolithic analysis script.
 Because the tasks are explicitly composable and have well-defined, stateless behavior, it is much easier to add new capability.
-For example, extending the pump-probe analysis to multiple diffraction peaks would simply require a customized implementation of BuildPumpProbeMasks that returns multiple signal masks instead of a single one.
+For example, extending the pump-probe analysis to multiple diffraction peaks would simply require a customized replacement of BuildPumpProbeMasks that returns multiple signal masks instead of a single one.
 The user would then just run PumpProbeAnalysis on each of those outputs.

 1. **Data Loading** (`LoadData`)
    - Input: Raw experimental data (frames, I0 values, laser delays, masks)